codetheflow/skintest-starter/README.md

 ### Debugging

-The simplest way to start debugging is to enable the `Auto Attach` feature in the vscode:
+The simplest way to start debugging is to enable the `Auto Attach` in the vscode:

 > `Ctrl+Shift+P` -> `Debug: Toggle Auto Attach` -> `Smart`